ejmr/LNVL/docs/Instructions.md

 1. `name`: The name of the variable as a string.

 2. `value`: The new value of that variable.
 This can be any type but using tables or userdata may cause unforseen problems.

+### Import-Variable ###

+The `import-variable` opcode tells LNVL to load a value from the script environment.

+1. `name`: A string naming the variable to import.

 ### Move-Character ###